Maps to download

 This 45-minute teaching session is suitable for students aged 11-18.
 It includes an introduction to Roman curse tablets and the site of Aquae Sulis (Bath) in the UK, before inviting students to read and even write their own curses in the Old Roman Cursive alphabet.

-Our teacher’s packs will include lesson plans, slides and handouts, and are available in English, French, Dutch and German.
+Our teacher’s packs will include lesson plans, slides and handouts, and is available in English.